Confinement in Holographic Theories at Finite Theta: Early Universe Implications

 This change in $\theta$ can be gradual, or sharp, which depends on further details.
 It is more natural to assume that $\theta$ is order one and as the universe evolves, it becomes small.
 In that case, a very interesting scenario can occur in the early universe.
 We saw that with a non-zero $\theta$, for some choice of radion potential, the bounce action is enhanced enough to switch off the phase transition from proceeding till much lower temperatures.
 If $\theta$ evolves from an order one number to a small number, the phase transition can be switched off in the beginning and switched on suddenly.
 Effectively, this gives a mechanism to switch on the phase transition.
 Alternatively, this gives a way to generate some amount of supercooling, but in a controlled way.

 One such scenario is shown in fig.~\ref{fig:BounceAction-EarlyUniverseEvolution}, where the time evolution is shown by the black lines with arrow.
 At early times when $\theta$ is non-zero, the bounce action traces the red line and is too large to make the phase transition possible.
 Once $\theta$ drops, it starts to trace the blue curve and now the phase transition can proceed easily.
+In fig.~\ref{fig:BounceAction-EarlyUniverseEvolution} we have shown the original $S_b^\text{max}$ at $\theta = 0$ and the changed $S_b^\text{max}$ at non-zero $\theta$.
+If we are in the scenario where the vacuum energy is again adjusted at the new minimum with a non-zero $\theta$, we should look at a new $S_b^\text{max}$, whereas if we do not do so, we should look at the original $S_b^\text{max}$.
+As we see, the general conclusion we want to draw, that the phase transition can be triggered by a change in $\theta$ is unaffected by this.

+Also note that when $\theta$ is dynamical, it presumably has a potential $U(\theta)$ which contributes to the vacuum energy.
+In the following schematic discussion we assume that the sector responsible for the time dependence of $\theta$ is a spectator, in the sense that its potential and kinetic energy are small compared to the false-vacuum energy driving the transition, $U_\theta(\theta)+\frac12 f_a^2 \dot\theta^2 \ll \rho_\text{vac}^\text{false} \sim 2\cpi^4 (M_5\ell)^3 T_c^4$, where $f_a$ is the decay constant of the dark axion.
+Since $(M_5\ell)^3\sim N^2$, it is plausible that this condition can be satisfied.
+Under this assumption the Hubble rate and hence $S_b^\text{max}$ are unaffected by the potential for $\theta$.
+If this condition is not satisfied, the axion and radion dynamics must be treated together, and the estimates will change.

-An immediate consequence of such a dynamics is that the peak frequency of the emitted gravitational waves from bubble collisions, which in turn is decided by the parameter ``$\beta$'' (related to the slope of $S_b$), changes due to a non-zero $\theta$ (in the example in fig.~\ref{fig:BounceAction-EarlyUniverseEvolution}, it can be a factor of few smaller).
+A possible consequence of such a dynamics is that the peak frequency of the emitted gravitational waves from bubble collisions, which in turn is decided by the parameter ``$\beta$'' (related to the slope of $S_b$), changes due to a non-zero $\theta$ (in the example in fig.~\ref{fig:BounceAction-EarlyUniverseEvolution}, it can be a factor of a few smaller).
 Further, the power in the gravitational waves from bubble collision, which scale as $\beta^{-2}$, also changes.
+Visibility of the GW signal would also depend on whether the Universe is inflating after the phase transition or not.
 It would be interesting to further investigate the model building possibilities in the scenario outlined here.

 We should note that even though the effect of $\theta$ is degenerate with a detuned IR brane tension as far as the radion potential is concerned (but only for one sign of detuning), they are not on the same footing if thought of as a trigger for the deconfinement to confinement phase transition.
 While it makes sense for $\theta$, a UV quantity, to change while the theory is in the deconfined phase, it is not clear what changing the detuning of the IR brane tension would mean while the theory is in the deconfined phase, i.e. when the IR brane has not even formed.